 If you spend at least $3,000 in the first three months after account opening, you will be eligible for this bonus.
 However, if you decide to convert this cash to Ultimate Rewards points, you can earn much more.

 For example, there is an option to turn your bonus into 50,000 Ultimate Rewards points.
-This will more than double your cash if you choose to pair this card with a card that earns UR points such as the Chase Sapphire Reserve or the Chase Sapphire Preferred Card.
+That will double your cash if you choose to pair this card with a card that earns UR points, such as the Chase Sapphire Reserve or the Chase Sapphire Preferred Card.
 If you do this, you can get as much as $1,050 for your 50,000 points.

-The Ink Business Unlimited gives you 1.5% cash back for all your purchases.
-This is both the upside and the downside of this card.
+The Ink Business Unlimited gives you 1.5% cashback for all your purchases.
+That is both the upside and the downside of this card.

 What do we mean by this?

-You can redeem your rewards in a few ways: as cash back, gift cards, for travel or for Amazon points.
+You can redeem your rewards in a few ways: cashback, gift cards, travel, or Amazon points.

-If you choose to redeem your rewards for cash, you can get the money as an account statement credit or through an electronic deposit into an eligible US savings or checking account.
+If you choose to redeem your cash rewards, you can get the money as an account statement credit or through an electronic deposit into an eligible US savings or checking account.
 The first option would reduce your card balance but not the minimum monthly payment.
-Each point redeemed for travel, gift cards or cash is worth one cent.
+Each point redeemed for travel, gift cards, or cash is worth one cent.

-If you move your points to another Chase Ultimate Rewards points card (Ink Business Preferred, Chase Sapphire Reserve or Chase Sapphire Preferred), you can increase your redemption rate to an effective return of 3.15%.
-If you decide to do this, bear in mind that the other card will need to be registered to you, your household member or the owner of the company.
+If you move your points to another Chase Ultimate Rewards points card (Ink Business Preferred, Chase Sapphire Reserve, or Chase Sapphire Preferred), you can increase your redemption rate to 3.15%.
+If you decide to do this, bear in mind that the other card will need to be registered to you, your household member, or the company’s owner.

 Once your points are moved over to an Ultimate Rewards earning account, you will be able to book travel directly through the Chase portal, which will earn you up to 1.5 cents per point.
 Another option is to transfer the points to one of thirteen travel partners.
-If you choose your travel partner wisely, you can get much more value per point ‒ 2.1 cents or even 6 cents.
-You can redeem for premium vacation packages, including flights and cruises, without blackout dates or restrictions on airfare booked through Chase Ultimate Rewards.
+Choosing your travel partner wisely can get more value per point – 2.1 to 6 cents.
+You can redeem premium vacation packages, including flights and cruises, without blackout dates or restrictions on airfare booked through Chase Ultimate Rewards.

-If you want to use your points to shop at Amazon, this is an option too.
-It is very easy to redeem your points and use them to pay for an entire Amazon order or a part of it, including shipping and tax.
+If you want to use your points to shop at Amazon, this is also an option.
+It is straightforward to redeem your points and use them to pay for an entire Amazon order or a part of it, including shipping and tax.

-Finally, you can use your points to get gift cards from iTunes, Home Depot, Staples or Amazon.
+Finally, you can use your points to get iTunes, Home Depot, Staples, or Amazon gift cards.
 There are more than seventy gift card options, so making a choice will probably take some time.

 This feature allows you to set and change individual spending limits on employee cards.
 Also, if you use this option, you can earn even more rewards from your employees’ purchases.

-However, note that your employees will have equal charging privileges and will be authorized users if they are allowed to use the account.
-Therefore, you might want to set individual spending limits before you let your employees use their cards.
+However, your employees will have equal charging privileges and will be authorized users to use the account.
+Therefore, you might want to set individual spending limits before letting your employees use their cards.

 Purchase protection will cover all new purchases that you make for up to 120 days.
-This applies to protection against damage or theft worth up to $10,000 per claim or $50,000 per account.
+That applies to protection against damage or theft worth up to $10,000 per claim or $50,000 per account.

-This extends the time period of a warranty issued by a US manufacturer by an additional year on eligible warranties of up to three years.
+This extends the time period of a US manufacturer’s warranty by an additional year on eligible warranties of up to three years.

-If you use Ink Business Unlimited to rent a car for business, you are able to decline the collision insurance of the rental car company.
-The card will cover the amount up to the cash value of the vehicle if a collision or car theft occur.
-The waiver applies before your own car insurance policy and it is valid on the majority of rentals you make both in the US and abroad.
+If you use Ink Business Unlimited to rent a car for business, you can decline the rental car company’s collision insurance.
+The card will cover the amount up to the vehicle’s cash value if a collision or car theft occurs.
+The waiver applies before your own car insurance policy, and it is valid on the majority of rentals you make both in the US and abroad.